Recommended dog aggression books, tools and resources

 You need this if:

-If you have a multi-dog household that isn’t work quite as well as you would like
+If you have a multi-dog household that doesn’t work quite as well as you would like.

 Focuses on using positive reinforcement to teach dogs to be patient rather than pushy.
 Excellent for the new multiple dog owner or any dog owner that has multiple dogs that may be experiencing tension in the home between dogs.